 Someone in our household is on the shielding list, is it safe for my child to go back to school?

 If someone else in your household has been shielding or has been told by their GP that they should continue to be careful, you may be concerned about your child returning to school, particularly if you are in a level 3 or 4 area.
 If this is the case, talk to the school about any worries you have.
 They can help you decide what’s best for your child and your family.

 My child is on the shielding list, can they be looked after by friends, family or a nanny?

-If you need other friends or family to help look after your child while you are at work, the people that help you should keep their contact with people from other households to a minimum, stringently follow the FACTS advice, and avoid sharing food and utensils.
+If you need other friends or family to help look after your child while you are at work, the people that help you should keep their contact with people from other households to a minimum, stringently follow the hygiene advice, and avoid sharing food and utensils.
 Whilst in the house, if possible, they should avoid touching hard surfaces and also regularly wipe surfaces down with anti-bacterial cleaner.
 Keep windows open and have fresh air flowing through the house, as much as possible.